joaogdcarvalho/thirtysecs-js-data-structures/README.md

-# 30 Seconds of Code - JavaScript Data Structures
+# JavaScript Data Structures - 30 Seconds of Code
-The JavaScript data structures collection includes implementations and examples of some of the most commonly-used data structures.
-Data structure snippets are best used as a learning resource, as they might require optimizations to run in production.
+Welcome to the JavaScript Data Structures collection by 30 Seconds of Code.
+This repository contains implementations and illustrative examples of fundamental data structures in JavaScript.
+While these snippets serve as valuable learning aids, please note that they may necessitate optimizations for production environments.

-## Snippets
+## Included Data Structures

 1. Arrays
 2. Sets